 Make sure you spend a good chunk of time viewing a house – 20 to 30 minutes at least – so you can really get a feel for the place.

 Our research has found that the longer a buyer spends viewing a property, the more likely they are to secure it for under the asking price.
-Over half (52%) of buyers who spent under 10 minutes viewing the property paid the asking price or more, while 71% of buyers who spent over 90 minutes on viewings paid below the asking price.
+More than half (52%) of buyers who spent less than 10 minutes viewing the property paid the asking price or more, while 71% of buyers who spent more than 90 minutes on viewings paid below the asking price.

 4Investigate the neighbourhood

 Spend at least half an hour walking around the general area to see how close the things that matter to you, such as cafes, schools, transport links or local shops, are.
 Also revisit at rush hour and when the pubs close, and on weekends and weekdays.

 Our guide on researching the local neighbourhood has a host of extra tips.

 Make sure you walk around the outside of the house to check the exterior.
 Look for damp and hairline cracks in the walls, missing or loose tiles on the roof and broken guttering.
 If you find signs of a problem, ask questions to find out what the cause is and whether it will be fixed.

 If you go on to make an offer and it gets accepted, you should always have an independent house survey done so an expert can conduct more thorough checks.

 6Use your nose as well as your eyes

 Be wary of unusual smells.
 Damp, which 70% of people check for according to our research, can give off a musty smell even if you don’t see physical signs.